balena-io-experimental/container-jail/README.md

   data: {}
 ```

 That's it!
-The firecracker runtime image will execute your container as a MicroVM.
+The Container Jailer runtime image will execute your container as a MicroVM.

 Reference: <https://github.com/firecracker-microvm/firecracker/blob/main/docs/getting-started.md>